 Interstitial radiation therapy.
 In

-this type of internal radiation therapy, radioactive material sealed in
+this type of internal radiation treatment, radioactive material sealed in

 needles, wires, seeds, or catheters is placed directly into the tumor or body

 Intra-arterial hepatic chemotherapy.
 The surgeon implants a small pump in the belly that